Radhika Maira Tabrez

-Radhika Maira Tabrez is an Indian writer, editor, Learning & Development specialist, radio show host, and Tedx speaker.
+Radhika Maira Tabrez is an Indian writer, editor, learning and development specialist, radio show host, and Tedx speaker.

 Her debut novel In The Light Of Darkness won the much-coveted Muse India – Satish Verma Young Writer Award in 2016.
 Her second novella, The Emancipation of Farzana Siddiqui, was released in early 2019 to rave reviews.
 Radhika's stories and essays have appeared in over a dozen anthologies; the latest one being the first print edition of the other side of hope - an international collection of works by immigrants and refugees, supported by the Arts Council, UK, and the University of Leeds.

 She was one of the Program Mentors for the Chevening Writers Series held in Malaysia in 2020.

 Radhika holds an MBA from Symbiosis Institute of Business Management, Pune (SIBM).
 During her time at SIBM, she became the first and till-date (2022) the only, female to be elected as President of the Students’ Council in almost 45 years of the Institute's history.
 Her Learning & Development experience runs across ITeS, Telecom, Travel and Tourism, and BFSI sectors.
 She volunteered with Gender Security Project (erstwhile The Red Elephant Foundation).
 She is the founder of Roots & Wings Programme – a skill and personality enhancement program for children which conducted many life skills and soft skills learning sessions for children and young adults in NTPC Townships in India.
 She was also a member of the Kalam Library Project, an initiative that aims at putting a free library within the reach of the village and small-town children.